Icy Europe

 1. Santa Maria Del Fiore, Florence Cathedral, Italy

-It was named Santa Maria del Fiore, the virgin flower—a reference to the lily, Florence’s emblem—and is a well-known landmark.
-The dome is an astounding work of art that is man-made and contains a history dating back a century.
+It was named Santa Maria del Fiore and was dedicated to the Virgin of Flowers.
+It is called Our Lady of the Flower—a reference to the lily, Florence’s emblem—and is a well-known landmark.
+The dome is an astounding work of art that is man-made and contains a history dating back several centuries.

-The massive building, designed by Arnolfo di Cambio in the Gothic style, was finished by 1436.
-Filippo Brunelleschi’s magnificent dome was erected in the same year.
+The massive building, designed by Arnolfo di Cambio in the Gothic style, was structurally completed by 1436.
+Filippo Brunelleschi’s magnificent dome, which he designed, was erected in the same year.

 1.1.
 Exterior